West Stormont

 A conversation to be had.

-West Stormont Connect is a landscape-scale concept for our local patch which aims to connect the whole community in local action for the global climate and ecological emergencies we are in.
+West Stormont Connect is a landscape-scale concept for our local patch which aims to connect the whole community in local regenerative action to help address the global climate and ecological emergencies we are in.

-Its shaping still lies ahead of us but its purpose and direction is clear.
+Its full shaping still lies ahead of us but its purpose and direction is clear and co-ordinated action is beginning to grow.

 The scale of the task humanity has to tackle – every one of us – is immense, but shared out and constructively addressed by us all, together, the necessary shift is eminently achievable.
-In every positive step, we will reach a place so much better than the one awaiting us if we keep stalling.
+With every positive step taken, we will reach a place so much better than the one awaiting us if we keep stalling.

 But why is the WSWG website the place for promoting West Stormont Connect?

-We hope that the changes that we can make locally by bringing Taymount and Five Mile Wood into community ownership and management for community and environmental benefit is the first big piece in the wider West Stormont Connect picture.
+We believe that the impact that we will have locally by bringing Taymount and Five Mile Wood into community ownership and management for community and environmental benefit will be a significant feature in the wider West Stormont Connect picture.

 We believe that community ownership and management of Taymount and Five Mile Woods will give our whole community a new shared perspective and understanding of how adapting land-use practices with people and planet in mind amounts to real and achievable action for climate, biodiversity and community wellbeing.